“Is it possible to avoid jail for a second offense OWI?”

 It is Possible to Avoid Jail for Operating While Intoxicated – Second Offense

-Judges, prosecutors, and even the vast majority of defense lawyers will tell you that a conviction for OWI or Impaired Driving – 2nd Offense requires a minimum of 5 days in jail.
+Judges, prosecutors, and even most defense lawyers will tell you that a conviction for OWI or Impaired Driving – 2nd Offense, requires a minimum of five (5) days in jail.
 This claim is not true.
-The misunderstanding of Michigan law is so pervasive that most lawyers believe that jail is mandatory.
+The misunderstanding of Michigan law is so pervasive that most lawyers believe jail is mandatory.

 Specialized OWI and DUI lawyers with vast experience should know the ins and outs of the drunk driving law in Michigan, MCL 257.625.
-Under this law, driving under the influence, while intoxicated, or while impaired due to alcohol consumption, is a crime.
+Under this law, driving under the influence, intoxicated, or impaired due to alcohol consumption is a crime.
 A first offense has a maximum possible sentence of 93 days.
-If the offense occurs within 7 years of a prior alcohol or drug-related driving conviction, thus a second offense, the crime is more serious, and the maximum possible jail sentence is one year.
+If the offense occurs within seven (7) years of a prior alcohol or drug-related driving conviction, thus a second offense, the crime is more serious, and the maximum possible jail sentence is one year.
 Additionally, the judge is required to do one or both of the following:

-1. minimum of one 5 days in jail, AND/OR
+1. minimum of one five (5) days in jail, and/or

 2. 30 to 90 days of community service